ElimsV/WWGH/final_code/README.md

 ## Evaluation
 To evaluate out model, we use `demo` notebook to obtain bounding box, mask and classification outputs.
+Also, we use 'evaluation_city.py' to get the APs, not only on the sinle image, but also on subset with any size of the whole validation set.
+The model_path indicates the model path to be loaded.

 ## Visualization
 We use `rpn_visualization` notebook to visualize region proposals and `inspect_weights` notebook to draw histogram of weights.